SHOKHZODJURAEV/GitHubPractice_Juraev/README.md

 # GitHubPractice_Juraev
-# GitHub Strutegy always create a branch from Master.
+# GitHub Strategy always create a branch from Master.
 # Hello Guys, how are you ?
 # How are you ?